nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 [^fn:30]: Lot's of good tips in the org-roam wiki user contributed tricks.
 My favorite so far is for showing the node hierarchy. <https://github.com/org-roam/org-roam/wiki/User-contributed-Tricks#showing-node-hierarchy>
 [^fn:31]: I have an `Orgzly` profile with an _event_ for `Display On` that triggers a `Sync Orgzly` _task_ which is an _Action_ `com.orgzly.intent.action.SYNC_START`  for _Package_ `com.orgzly` _Class_ `com.orgzly.android.sync.SyncService` _Target_ `Service`.
 [^fn:32]: I am super slow working towards this, so if you want to offer up some elisp for me to use I would be most grateful.
+[^fn:33]: org-ai is one of the LLM packages that I experimented with for a short time prior to July 2023 <https://github.com/rksm/org-ai>
+[^fn:34]: chatgpt-shell has been my package of choice for interacting with large language models from July 5th 2023 <https://github.com/xenodium/chatgpt-shell>
+[^fn:35]: Claude 2 is yet another large language model. <https://www.anthropic.com/index/claude-2> It beat ChatGPT 4 in some tests as of July 2023. <https://decrypt.co/148147/anthropic-claude-2-ai-chatbot-comparison-openai-chatgpt-google-bard>